 Let’s stop and admire the silver metal hurricane for a minute.
 You’ll find many beautiful items like this at Tuesday Morning at a really affordable price.
 I love pieces like this because they are really versatile.
 It’s quite the showshopper in this tablescape, with fresh hydrangeas, thistle, hypericum berries and hyacinth – but would be equally beautiful with a pillar candle placed inside.

 Another great option to add to your spring centerpiece would be faux pussy willows, which give additional texture to your floral arrangement.

 There are endless options for spring flowers that would bring your table to life.
 If fresh flowers aren’t your thing, no worries, there are tons of beautiful faux flowers on the market now that look almost real!

 And don’t be afraid of arranging your own flowers.
 There’s just a few simple rules to follow: pick colors to complement or contrast with your decor and vary the textures.
 I wanted a neutral (hydrangeas), a pop of green (the berries) and some bright blue (thistle & hyacinth).
 I placed a tape grid on the hurricane vase and plopped my flowers in!
 Easy and oh so pretty!

 To add contrast to the sea of green, I added some bright red strawberries and raspberries to the mix.
-Strawberries are one of the first fruits to come into season in spring, so they are the perfect choice.
-Plus, who doesn't love nibble on a strawberry dipped in some sugar?
+Strawberries are one of the first fruits to come into season in spring, so they are the perfect choice for added table decorations.
+Plus, who doesn’t love nibble on a strawberry dipped in some sugar?

 For a refreshing take on plain water, I added chopped raspberries as well as the strawberries to a pitcher.